tindyc/quizijuana/README.md

 * There is an error for Heading elements not being in a sequentially-descending order for the `h5` elements in the footer.
 I have decided to ignore this as I intentionally wanted the font size at the footer to remain small.

 #### Performance
-* There was an error for image elements not having explicit width and height.
+* There was an error for the image elements not having explicit width and height.
 This was referring to the two icons used in the home page.
 I resolved this by changing the `height` property of the icons from `auto` to `112px` as this was the auto height specified on Google DevTools.
 * There were other opportunities suggested under performance by lighthouse.
 Due to time constraint and my lack of experience in programming now, I have decided to work on this at a later stage.

 #### Best Practices
 * There is a warning regarding font-end JavaScript libraries with known security vulnerabilities under Trust and Safety.
 Due to time constraint, I have decided to work on this at a later stage.
 This could be solved by stop using each of the libraries that Lighthouse flags and replacing it with a different library or newer version.
-* During the last stage of development, whilst I was checking the codes, I reaslised the scripts for the Bootstrap buddle were out of date and I had upgraded it to the new Bootstrap5 bundle.
+* During the last stage of development, whilst I was checking the codes, I realised the scripts for the Bootstrap buddle were out of date and I had upgraded it to the new Bootstrap5 bundle.
 This error has now been fixed and the score for best practices is now 100.

 #### SEO
 * The SEO score for my site is 100.